stacksjs/stacks/README.md

 **🤖 Zero-config, by design**

 The Stacks bundler automagically generates a Web Component library, Vue 2 & 3 libraries, a composable functions library, plus all of its relating type declarations.
+Out of plain HTML.
 The best of Vite & unbuild's engines in a _zero-config_ way.

 **🎨 Style with ease**